raghvender-1205/HKSyntheticDataGenerator/README.md

 ## TODO
 1. Add support to export to multiple formats
-2. Add JSONData Source for Data generation
+2. Add WebURLs Source for Data generation